imiled/DL_Tools_For_Finance/README.md

 # TFM Introduction Deep Learning Tools For Finance
 ## Application to Transfert Learning for Technical analysis

-I focused in this project to apply a Transfert learning nmethodology of CNN to an image of the sp500 technical graph as an image.
+I focused in this project to apply a Transfert learning methodology of CNN to an image of the sp500 technical graph as an image.

 The objective is first to get a complete dataset, then a trained model based on vgg16 infrastucture.